search

 You can learn more about tone mapping here: Tone Mapping Methods.

-NOTE: You should adjust these values to the device that the content is going to be displayed on.
+NOTE: You should adjust these values to the device on which the content is going to be displayed.

 Unreal Engine Setup for AR Production

-By default Unreal renders in HDR and applies tone mapping resulting in SDR content.
+By default, Unreal renders in HDR and applies tone mapping, which results in SDR content.
 We want Unreal not to apply Tone Mapping and output HDR content.

 In Aximmetry